Travel tips » Istanbul’s Grand Bazaar: curiosities and tips

 Among jewelry and textiles, you’ll also discover a fascinating range of brass products.
 Whether it’s lamps and chandeliers in filigree patterns, cutlery and crockery with geometric or floral motifs, mirrors, frames, vases or stands, we’re sure you’ll find something to suit your taste, to beautify your home and remind you of the world of the Orient.

-Bakırcılar Çarșșısı, the copper workers’ market next to the Grand Bazaar, offers thousands of handmade copper objects using techniques hundreds of years old.
+Bakırcılar Çarșșısı, the copper workers’ market next to Istanbul’s Grand Bazaar, offers thousands of handmade copper objects using techniques hundreds of years old.
+Each piece reflects the craftsmanship of artisans carrying on a tradition handed down from generation to generation.

 Silverware

 Turkey has a long tradition of silver working, which began to develop particularly in the 16th century with the production of household goods.
-To ensure that the handicrafts sold in the Grand Bazaar are authentically crafted and that the knowledge is passed on to future generations, the Turkish state has set up associations to identify and pay special attention to the craftsmen who work in silver.
+To ensure that the handicrafts sold in Istanbul’s Grand Bazaar are authentically crafted and that the knowledge is passed on to future generations, the Turkish state has set up associations to identify and pay special attention to silver craftsmen.

-You can buy from the covered market various decorative items, jewelry adorned with semi-precious stones, candlesticks, amulets, medallions with Islamic and Ottoman symbols, each with a story and a meaning.
+You can buy from the covered market various decorative objects, jewelry adorned with semi-precious stones, candlesticks, amulets, medallions with Islamic and Ottoman symbols, each of them with a story and a meaning.

 Leather products

 During the Ottoman period, Turkish leather products, which developed most during this period, began to be sought abroad.
-During this period, processed Turkish leather became a favorite in European markets and this situation lasted until the early 19th century.
+At that time, processed Turkish leather became a favorite on European markets and this situation lasted until the early 19th century.

-In the Grand Bazaar, leather products attract attention for their quality workmanship and superior raw materials.
-You can choose from an almost endless range of belts and accessories, shoes and boots, jackets and jackets, handbags, purses and wallets, all crafted with meticulous skill and impeccable taste.
+In the Grand Bazaar, leather products stand out for their quality workmanship and superior raw materials.
+You can choose from an almost endless range of belts and accessories, shoes and boots, jackets and jackets, bags, purses and wallets, all crafted with meticulous care and taste.

 How and how much you negotiate prices